 As of March 31, 2019, FIS had total indebtedness of approximately \$9.2 billion and Worldpay had total indebtedness of approximately \$7.5 billion.
 FIS has incurred acquisition-related debt financing of approximately \$11.1 billion, all of which is expected to be used to refinance certain outstanding indebtedness of Worldpay and its subsidiaries on the closing date, pay a portion of the merger consideration and pay fees and expenses related to the merger, the refinancing and the related transactions.
 Accordingly, the indebtedness of FIS and its subsidiaries following completion of the merger will be substantially greater than FIS' indebtedness prior to completion of the merger.
 FIS' substantially increased indebtedness following completion of the merger could have the effect, among other things, of reducing FIS' flexibility to respond to changing business and economic conditions.
-In addition, the amount of cash required to pay interest on FIS' increased indebtedness levels will increase following completion of the merger.
+In addition, the amount of cash required to pay interest on FIS' increased indebtedness levels will increase following completion of the transaction, and thus the demands on FIS' cash resources will be greater than the amount of cash flows required to service the indebtedness of FIS prior to the merger.
 FIS will also incur various costs and expenses associated with the financing of the merger.
-The increased levels of indebtedness following completion of the merger and to engage in investments in product development, fund working capital, capital expenditures, acquisitions and other general corporate purposes, and may create competitive disadvantages for FIS relative to other companies with lower debt levels.
-If FIS does not achieve the expected benefits and cost savings from the merger, or if the financial performance of the combined company does not meet current expectations, then FIS' ability to service its indebtedness, or to reduce leverage levels based on debt repayments or cash flow generation, may be adversely impacted.
+The increased levels of indebtedness following completion of the merger could also reduce funds available to fund FIS' efforts to integrate the business of Worldpay and realize the expected benefits of the merger and to engage in investments in product development, fund working capital, capital expenditures, acquisitions and other general corporate purposes, and may create competitive disadvantages for FIS relative to other companies with lower debt levels.
+If FIS does not achieve the expected benefits and cost savings from the merger, or if the financial performance of the combined company does not meet current expectations, then FIS' ability to service its indebtedness, or to reduce leverage levels based on debt repayments or cash flow generation,